carbon-language/carbon-lang/docs/design/generics/goals.md

 In addition, the user may opt in to using the dynamic strategy in specific cases.
-This could be just to control binary size in cases the user knows are not performance sensitive, or it could be to get additional support for operating on values with dynamic types.
+This could be just to control binary size in cases the user knows are not performance sensitive, or it could be to get the additional capability of operating on values with dynamic types.
+We may need to restrict this in various ways to maintain efficiency, like Rust does with object-safe traits.

 We also anticipate that the user may want to force the compiler to use the static strategy in specific cases.
 This might be to keep runtime performance acceptable even when running a development or debug build.

 ### Upgrade path from templates